You’re Looking for EMDR But Have You Heard Of Brainspotting?

 Imagine your brain as a cluttered attic, full of boxes you haven’t opened in years.
 Brainspotting is like standing in just the right spot, shining a flashlight, and saying, “Let’s gently open this one today.”

 Brainspotting was developed in 2003 by Dr. David Grand and is based on the idea that where you look affects how you feel.
-A trained therapist helps you find a specific eye position, your “brainspot”, that’s linked to stuck trauma or emotions.
-Then, with attuned presence and space to process, your brain and body do the healing from the inside out.
+A trained therapist helps you find a specific eye position in your visual field called a “brainspot.”
+This spot is connected to where your brain and body may be holding unprocessed trauma or intense emotions.
+When you focus on that point, your brain can begin processing what has been stuck, often at a deeper, body-based level.

 Brainspotting vs EMDR: Two Powerful Tools, One Compassionate Choice